Central bank digital currencies by country: India

-The Reserve Bank of India (RBI) on 16 December 2020 announced a regulatory sandbox to test next generation technologies on cross border payments to collect field test data and evidence of benefits and risks on the financial ecosystem.
-On 29 January 2021, Government of India proposed a bill to ban trading and investments in cryptocurrencies while giving legal power to the RBI for developing CBDC.
+The Reserve Bank of India (RBI) on 16 December 2020 announced a regulatory sandbox to test next generation technologies on cross-border payments to collect field test data and evidence of benefits and risks on the financial ecosystem.
+On 29 January 2021, the Government of India proposed a bill to ban trading and investments in cryptocurrencies while giving legal authority to the RBI to develop a CBDC.

-During the announcement of the 2022 Union budget of India, Nirmala Sitharaman from Ministry of Finance announced the roll out of the Digital Rupee from 2023.
-As per the RBI Payments Vision 2025 document released on 17 June 2022, CBDC will be used for domestic and cross border payment processing and settlement.
-RBI classified CBDC into retail CBDC that will be designed to complete individual financial needs and wholesale CBDC which will be traded between RBI, Public and Private sector banks for currency distribution purpose and economic stability.
+During the announcement of the 2022 Union budget of India, Nirmala Sitharaman from the Ministry of Finance announced the roll out of the Digital Rupee from 2023.
+As per the RBI Payments Vision 2025 document released on 17 June 2022, CBDC will be used for domestic and cross-border payment processing and settlement.
+RBI classified CBDC into retail CBDC designed to meet individual financial needs and wholesale CBDC traded between the RBI and commercial banks for currency distribution and settlement.

-Pilot project for digital rupee was launched on 1 November 2022.
+A pilot project for the digital rupee was launched on 1 November 2022.

 Indonesia

-Bank Indonesia initiated Garuda Project, a project to develop Indonesian central bank digital currency on 30 November 2022.
-Bank Indonesia issued the white paper on digital Rupiah development.
-By passage of the Law on Financial Sector Development and Strengthening, digital Rupiah is legalized as form of Rupiah.
+Bank Indonesia initiated Project Garuda to develop an Indonesian central bank digital currency on 30 November 2022.
+Bank Indonesia issued a white paper on the architectural framework for the digital rupiah.
+Following the enactment of the Law on Financial Sector Development and Strengthening, the digital rupiah was formally recognized as an official form of the rupiah.

 Iran

-2016-2018 interest in CBDCs in Iran was alleged by American analysts to be for the purposes of evading American sanctions.
+Between 2016 and 2018, interest in CBDCs in Iran was described by American analysts as an effort to circumvent United States sanctions.

+Iraq

+In 2025 and 2026, the Central Bank of Iraq announced plans to launch a digital dinar.

 Jamaica

-Jamaica launched its CBDC known as "Jam-Dex" in July 2022, with its central bank recognizing the Jam-Dex as a legal tender, making it the first country in the world to legalise CBDC.
+Jamaica launched its CBDC, known as JAM-DEX, in July 2022, with the Bank of Jamaica recognizing it as legal tender, making Jamaica the first country to formally legalise a CBDC as legal tender.

 Myanmar

-On 26 June 2022, Myanmar's National Unity Government (NUG) issued an official statement regarding the establishment of DMMK, along with its companion mobile wallet NUGPay, although the news was announced in earlier date.
-According to Ministry of Planning, Finance and Investment of NUG, 1 DMMK is equivalent to 1 MMK and the exchange rate will be announced on weekly basis.
+On 26 June 2022, Myanmar's parallel National Unity Government (NUG) established the Digital Myanmar kyat (DMMK) alongside its companion mobile wallet NUGPay.
+According to the NUG's Ministry of Planning, Finance and Investment, DMMK is pegged 1:1 to the Myanmar kyat (MMK).

 Nigeria

-In May 2021, the Central Bank of Nigeria announced that Nigeria would create a digital currency.
-In July 2021 it further said that it will launch the pilot scheme on 1 October 2021.
-Following these announcements, the central bank named Bitt Inc. in August 2021 as its technical partner for Nigeria's digital currency that would be known as ENaira.
+In May 2021, the Central Bank of Nigeria (CBN) announced plans to create a digital currency, naming Bitt Inc. as technical partner in August 2021.
+On 25 October 2021, President Muhammadu Buhari officially launched the eNaira, making Nigeria the first African country to issue a CBDC.

 Nepal

-In April 2025, Nepal Rastra Bank plans to start priliminary pilot testing of CBDC for Nepal.
-The potential digital currency would be tied 1:1 to the Nepalese Rupee.
+In April 2025, Nepal Rastra Bank announced plans to begin preliminary pilot testing of a CBDC pegged 1:1 to the Nepalese rupee.